Markkop/essence-helper-google-action/README.md

-# 🥽 Essence Helper (Google Action)
+# 🎙️ Essence Helper (Google Action)

 A Google Action that provides information about the Zenith VR MMORPG.

-Check its Alexa Skill version [here](https://github.com/Markkop/essence-helper-alexa-skill).
+**Note:**
+Since I'm maintaining this skill for both Alexa and Google Assistant platforms, I'm now using a framework to avoid duplicate code and logic.
+For this reason, this repository has been discontinued in favor of: https://github.com/Markkop/essence-helper-jovo

 ## Get the Skill